qmonmous/Blog-Gatsby.js/src/content/deadlift-guidance.md

 draft: false
 ---

-In this article, you'll discover the different variations of deadlift and why Trap Bar Deadlifts might be the best.
+*In this article, you'll discover the different variations of deadlift and why Trap Bar Deadlifts might be the best.*

+---

 ### What is deadlift